mantidproject/mantid/docs/source/concepts/CrystalField.rst

 from the :math:`\hat{J}_x`, :math:`\hat{J}_y`, :math:`\hat{J}_z` operators expressed as a matrix using the :math:`J_z` basis states.

-In Steven's original work `[Stevens52]`_, attention was paid to how the crystal field parameters determined for one magnetic ion might be transfered to another ion in the same crystalline environment.
+In Stevens' original work `[Stevens52]`_, attention was paid to how the crystal field parameters determined for one magnetic ion might be transfered to another ion in the same crystalline environment.
 In order to account for the different electronic configurations of the ions, the crystal field parameters are additionally weighted by the *Stevens factor*